projectriff/riff/rfc/rfc-0002-bindings.md

 *How do consumers discover bindings?*

 This RFC does not prescribe a mechanism for discovering bindings, it is assumed that the consumer has foreknowledge.
 Another RFC may define a higher level experience.

+*How do CNB Bindings relate to a [Service Catalog ServiceBinding](https://svc-cat.io/docs/resources/#servicebinding)?*

+Service Catalog is a client to an Open Service Broker.
+A Service Catalog ServiceBinding is a mechanism to bind a provisioned "service" to the cluster by exposing the credentials as a Secret.
+CNB Bindings have no mechanism to create "service" instances, instead, its focus is binding metadata and secrets to a workload.
+The output of the ServiceBinding is not directly consumable by CNB Bindings.
+A mechanism to convert a ServiceBinding to a format consumable by CNB Bindings is out of scope for this RFC.